Jullie8/yumpanadas/README.md

 ## Acknowledgements

-* Special thanks to Ipify Api Team
+* Thank you to Ipify Api Team
-* Special thanks to Yelp Fusion Api Team
+* Thank you to Yelp Fusion Api Team
 * Thank you Google for Material-UI next and google maps api
-* Special thanks [Geoipify-whoisxmlapi](https://geoipify.whoisxmlapi.com/) for adding 500 free credits to my account.
+* Grateful towards [Geoipify-whoisxmlapi](https://geoipify.whoisxmlapi.com/) for adding 500 free credits to my account.
 Thank you!